arp242/arp242.net/_posts/2019-05-26-copyright.markdown

 Something like Star Trek isn't created in a vacuum, it's a product of the culture in which it was created.
-It has plenty of its own innovations, but wasn't created out of thin air and built upon what came before.
+It has plenty of its own innovations, but wasn't created out of thin air and it built upon what came before.
 I'm happy that its creators earned heaps of money for it (all well deserved), but it's part of our culture and at some point the public interest should be taken in to account.

 What I find especially objectionable about the above Star Trek examples is that it's not even about outright piracy (e.g. downloading episodes from The Pirate